Before ripping out your old tiles, find out if you can tile over tiles to save you time and money

 1. Flat and level surface

-A properly tiled wall provides a great base to work with as Stephen Russell from Ashley Cross Tilling explains: “Tiling over tile is one of the best "fixes", because the original tiling is a flat surface that needs no bonding with primer.”
-He continues: “Also you can see with the original layout that the tiling is running level around the floor and ceiling.”
+A properly tiled wall provides a great base to work with, as Stephen Russell from Ashley Cross Tiling explains: “Tiling over tile is one of the best 'fixes', because the original tiling is a flat surface that needs no bonding with primer.”

 2. It’s quicker

-3. Cost-effective
+3. Cost-effective solution

-There’s no need to think about buying new or hiring tools to remove the tiles so you are saving money on these.
+There’s no need to think about buying new or hiring tools to remove the tiles, so you are saving money on these.
 If you don't have one already, you may need an SDS drill to remove stubborn tiles, for instance.

 1. Poor surface